Bull: Significance in human culture

 Symbolically, the bull appears commonly in heraldry.
-Bulls appears as charges and crests on the arms of several British families.
+Bulls appear as charges and crests on the arms of several British families.
 Winged bulls appear as supporters in the arms of the Worshipful Company of Butchers.
 In modern times, the bull is used as a mascot by both amateur and professional sports teams.

 Bulls also have a special significance in Spanish culture, where the Running of the Bulls celebration occurs every year in summer.
 During this festival, a group of human runners called "mozos" try to outrace a group of bulls running behind them, while large crowds watch the entire race.

 Popular NBA team the Chicago Bulls features a bull in its branding, mascot, and merchandise.